ERRORLY/errorly.github.io/content/Laukey.md

 ## 📥 Downloads

-> Downloading In Windows may recieve a blue screen saying its a virus or something, just ignore that (click on more info and run anyway), because i dont have 500 dollars for windows to sign the software
+> Note for Windows users: You may receive a security warning when downloading.
+This is expected, as the software isn’t code-signed due to the [high cost of a certificate](https://www.digicert.com/signing/compare-code-signing-certificates).
+Click "More info" > "Run anyway" to proceed safely.

 <div style="display:flex; justify-content:center; gap:40px; margin-top:20px;">